Central Illinois' On-Line Broadcast Museum

 Midwest Television's principal owners were listed as August C. Meyer at 24.1%; M.S.
 Dyers at 28%(also a 40% owner of the News-Gazette and WDWS Radio); R.O.
 Derby at 5%; C. R. Meyer at 26%; and Helen M. Stevick at 13.7%(40% owner of the News-Gazette and WDWS Radio).
 August C. Meyer was an attorney on the staff of the News-Gazette, one of two Champaign, Illinois local newspapers.

-With each owner making a legitimate request for the allocation of channel 3 in Champaign it became evident that the final decision would require possible hearings before the FCC, perhaps even a court case and several appeals by the losing group.
+With each owner making a legitimate request for the allocation of channel 3 in Champaign, it became evident that the final decision would require possible hearings before the FCC, perhaps even a court case and several appeals by the losing group.
 This process could have delayed the construction of channel 3 for months, if not years.
-The delay may have also allowed for a third or fourth party to swoop in and capture the channel allocation.
+The delay may have also allowed a third or fourth party to swoop in and capture the channel allocation.

 Upon the agreement, construction would finally begin on the tower and transmitter site and the studio-transmitter microwave link between the tower site and the studios of WCIA, located at 509 South Neil Street.
 The studio would be located in a former tire store at a land-locked location just south of downtown Champaign along the city's main north-south artery, between Springfield Avenue to the north and Green Street to the south.